Original Post: 2012 Updated: 2020

 The “Good Ground”

-In the last Post, What Kind of Ground are You? – Part 1, we talked in depth about a parable that Jesus used in the book of Luke:8: 5-8 and Luke 8:11-15.
+In Part 1 of this post, we talked in-depth about a parable that Jesus used in the book of Luke 8: 5-8 and Luke 8:11-15.

 Luke 8:5-8 (KJV)